Rick-Xia/ScienceSARU/tmr.md

 * storing our meigen
 * daily annuncement

-working on learning React, so HARD! let me push sth for today as on the other side I didnt make any progress
+working on learning React, so HARD! let me push sth for __today__ as on the other side I didnt make any progress Deploying babel, webpack, and finally switched to create-react-app in the other side.
+Going to change the project name to Mahjoint